isc-projects/kea/doc/sphinx/arm/ext-radius.rst

 the infrastructure is protected, the RADIUS deployment is impacted by Blast-RADIUS.

-The planned (for Kea release 3.1.6) solution is to support RADIUS/TLS which provides a built-in cryptographic protection of communication between RADIUS clients and servers.
+The proposed solutions for Kea release 3.1.6 are to support RADIUS/TLS which provides a built-in cryptographic protection of communication between RADIUS clients and servers, known as the long-term solution, and also the short-term solution so add a Message-Authenticator attribute in all sent messages and require it in all received messages (note the second point is enforced only by recent RADIUS servers).

 .. _radius-overview: